Rutts07/AAD-Project-2020114008/README.md

 ## Usage Guidelines :

 - Clone / download the repository in your local machine.
 Please do not alter the file structure.
-(P.S. :) You can ditch README.md and Report/)
+(P.S :) You can ditch README.md and Report/)
 - Tested all the HTML, CSS and JS files in ```Brave``` browser.
 Disclaimer : May not work in other browsers
 - Open ```home.html``` (after which you will be able to navigate to and from this webpage to others)